codedx/srm-k8s/docs/DeploymentGuide.md

 >Note: If you have to reinstall Software Risk Manager and purge your Software Risk Manager data, you must repeat Steps 2 and 3 after deleting your Software Risk Manager Persistent Volume.

 1. Create a database user.
-You can customize the following statement to create a user named "srm," remove 'REQUIRE SSL' when not using TLS (your database instance may require transport security).
+You can customize the following statement that creates a user named "srm," remove 'REQUIRE SSL' when not using TLS (your database instance may require transport security).
     ```
     CREATE USER 'srm'@'%' IDENTIFIED BY 'enter-a-password-here' REQUIRE SSL;
     ```